 8:30am - Registration and Refreshments

 Disruptive behaviours are frequently seen in healthcare settings.
 Not only can they interfere with day-to-day operations, but they can also have effects on both individuals and the organisation.
 The session will look at the effects within the workplace and who can be involved:

 - Disruptive behaviour in staff, visitors and patients

 - Effects on the patient and family, and quality of care

 - Who is responsible for managing disruptive behaviour?

 - Effects of not managing disruptive behaviours.

 - How to apply Solution Focused Management strategies

 Human Behaviour and Motivation

-Conflict develops because we are dealing with peoples' lives, jobs, children, pride, self-concept, ego and sense of mission or purpose.
-It is important to understand human behaviours in order to deal with or defuse disruptive behaviour.
-Perceptions, prior experience and prior learning all contribute to the way we behave and may contribute to disruptive, negative or even aggressive behaviours.
+Conflict develops because we are dealing with people's lives, jobs, children, pride, self-concept, ego and sense of mission or purpose.
+It is important to understand human behaviours in order to deal with, or defuse disruptive behaviour.
+Perceptions, prior experience and prior learning all contribute to human behaviour and may contribute to disruptive, negative or even aggressive behaviours.